 - An extreme departure from what a reasonably careful person would do in the same situation to prevent harm to oneself or to others.4

-4. When is a liability waiver enforceable?
+4. Are liability waivers enforceable?

 Liability waivers are enforceable in California to the extent they immunize the defendant from ordinary negligence.
 Under California law, a liability waiver cannot excuse an injury caused by a defendant’s: